Appliance warranty tracker for homeowners

 Water Heater 6–12 years (tank) 1 year Coverage period printed on unit label

 The important detail in that table: labor coverage almost always ends after year one.
-After that, parts may still be free — but you're paying for the service call and technician time.
+After that, parts may still be free, but you're paying for the service call and technician time.
 Which is often the majority of the repair cost.

 This is why tracking the purchase date matters from day one, not after something breaks.
+While you are logging model numbers, cross-check them against active safety recalls.
+Our roundup of hidden product recalls covers five common ones still sitting in millions of homes.

 what you actually need to save